 At Chalfont Valley, we follow the 2014 National Curriculum.
 The English curriculum consists of four main learning areas:

 - Speaking and listening

 - Grammar, Punctuation and Spelling (GPS)

-The children have 1 hour of English daily which includes reading, writing, speaking and listening and GPS.
-Key stage 1 children have a further 30 minutes of reading, including phonics while Key Stage 2 children have a further hour of reading.
-Phonics teaching follows the Read, Write Inc. programme.
+The children have one hour of English daily which includes reading, writing, speaking and listening and GPS.
+Key Stage 1 children have a further 30 minutes of reading, including phonics while Key Stage 2 children have a further hour of reading.
+Phonics teaching follows the Letter and Sounds programme.
 We use Talk for Writing to enable children to internalise language and story patterns.
 Children are exposed to and taught to write a variety of different genres of writing such as:

 - Explanation texts

 Chalfont Valley has a variety of independent and banded reading books.
 The books are grouped and the children work through the bands as they become more proficient.
 Children are encouraged to change their book daily.

 At Chalfont Valley we follow the 2014 National Curriculum which consists of six main learning areas: